Recycle bin refers to the trash where you can move your unwanted/temporary files.

 When you delete any file located on your hard drive, it moves to the recycle bin.
 It is temporarily deleted, but not permanently.

-Data storage has become a concern for most of the computer users.
-The usage of Internet browsing, working on files offline, watching movies, listening to music, coding or designing graphics – all consume memory as well as storage space.
+Data storage has become a concern for most computer users.
+The usage of Internet browsing, working on files offline, watching movies, listening to music, coding, or designing graphics – all consume memory as well as storage space.
 Any work you do with media or content, the data will be generated and stored in the system’s hard drive.

 Online Storage – Google Drive / OneDrive / Dropbox

-Google drive provides 15GB of storage per account, OneDrive provides 5GB of storage per outlook account, Dropbox offers 50GB per account and so on.
-But, still it’s not enough.
-Again, the data consumption has increased tremendously in the past few years.
+Google drive provides 15GB of storage per account, OneDrive provides 5GB of storage per outlook account, Dropbox offers 50GB per account, and so on.
+But, still, it’s not enough.
+Again, data consumption has increased tremendously in the past few years.

 Installation files (Executables)

 Most of the tools are available online and used online today.
 You do not have to install these tools necessarily in your system.
 Still, there are some applications that Online tools cannot replace.
 For example, you need to set up a coding environment in your local machine.
 For MS-Excel where you need to handle a huge amount of data with macro plug-ins installed cannot be replaced with Google Spreadsheets.
 The files with .exe file format are installation files, also called “executables” in the Windows system.
 These executables’ size is considerably large and consumes lots of space.

 A lot of temporary files are created while you are surfing the Internet.
 Many websites are built with a caching mechanism to load faster and perform better.
 The websites use images, animations, and videos that are stored in your browser.
 Your browser is installed in your system.
 Indirectly, it stores unwanted files in your system folders.
 You are not aware of the location where these files are stored.